-Moreover, risks that may arise from the consequences of climate change, or risks arising from the violation of internationally recognized guidelines are subject to special examination.
-The internationally recognized guidelines include, above all, the ten principles of the United Nations

-Global Compact, ILO core labour standards, or UN guiding principles for business and human rights and the OECD guidelines for multinational companies.
+Risks that may arise from the consequences of climate change, or risks arising from the violation of internationally recognized guidelines are included in the assessment.
+The internationally recognized guidelines include, above all, the ten principles of the United Nations Global Compact, ILO core labour standards, or UN guiding principles for business and human rights and the OECD guidelines for multinational companies.

-In order to take ESG criteria into account, the sub-fund management uses a specific database into which ESG data from other research companies, as well as its own research results, are incorporated.
+In order to take ESG criteria into account, the sub-fund management also uses an internal ESG database, which incorporates ESG data from other research companies, public sources as well as its own assessments.

-If investments are made according to an ESG-integrated fundamental analysis, these investments will continue to be monitored also from an ESG perspective.
-In addition, a dialogue is sought with companies regarding better corporate governance and greater consideration of ESG criteria (e.g. via participation as a share-holder in the company, or by exercising voting and other shareholder rights).
+Investments that are made according to a fundamental analysis with integrated ESG criteria will continue to be monitored also from an ESG perspective.
+In addition, a dialogue is sought with selected companies, for example, regarding better corporate governance and greater consideration of ESG criteria (e.g. by exercising voting and other shareholder rights).